The Bottom Line

 |Free trial||Yes (10 images)|

-iStock is comparable to Shutterstock and Adobe Stock regarding the basic subscriptions, but it has fewer images (148 million).
-However, iStock excels at licensing premium images and videos, both of which you can get with subscriptions, costing only $0.53 per premium image!
-However, Extended licenses are unusually expensive–even up to 3x times more than at Adobe Stock–for no apparent reason.
-Therefore, we recommend iStock to anyone looking for either standard or premium image downloads, but not for extended licenses used in merchandise.
+iStock by Getty Images is comparable to Shutterstock and Adobe Stock regarding the basic subscriptions, but it has fewer images (148 million).
+However, iStock excels at licensing premium images and videos, which you can get with subscriptions, costing only $0.53 per premium image!
+However, Extended licenses are unusually expensive- up to 3x times more than at Adobe Stock- for no apparent reason.
+Therefore, we recommend iStock to anyone looking for either standard or premium image downloads but not for extended licenses used in merchandise.
 You can also get 10 free images with the free trial.

-iStock sells all stock images and videos with a royalty-free license, which means that every asset you buy and download, may be used perpetually without having to pay any additional fees.
-This is extremely useful for the use of images in graphic design, advertising, blogs, and websites, for personal use, and even for merchandise.
+iStock sells all stock images and videos with a royalty-free license, which means that every asset you buy and download may be used perpetually without paying additional fees.
+This is extremely useful for using images in graphic design, advertising, blogs, websites, personal use, and even merchandise.

-The best way to get stock images from iStock is through subscriptions, which are divided into Basic, Premium, and Premium + Videvo, each available with monthly and annual plans and in four sizes.
+The best way to get stock images from iStock is through subscriptions, divided into Basic, Premium, and Premium + Videvo, each available with monthly and annual plans in four sizes.
 The reason for multiple subscriptions comes from the division of iStock’s images into Essential and Signature collections.
-The former contains standard, cheaper images, while the latter has premium images of higher quality and with higher value.
+The former contains standard, cheaper images, while the latter has premium images of higher quality and value.